shellytalis/policy-model-tutorial/API.md

 `GET  /apiInterviewCtrl/askHistory/:uuid/:modelId/:versionId/:languageId/:questionId/`

-Return the current history, and the answers that you have submit, and also returns in the interview back to the question with id is questionId.
+Returns the current history, and the answers that you have submit, and also returns in the interview back to the question with id is questionId.

 _Output example:_